bjonnh/FilePermissionsPlugin/README.md

 ![Screenshot](images/screenshot.png)

 <!-- Plugin description -->
-**File Permissions Plugin** is a repository that provides a simple plugin to change file permissions directly from IntelliJ.
+**File Permissions Plugin** is provides a simple plugin to change file permissions directly from IntelliJ.

-It adds two actions, one to "Change Permissions" to change the permissions by showing a dialog, the other one "Make File Executable" by making the file executable by its owner (that's probably the one you want).
+It adds two actions:

+- **Change Permissions** to change the permissions by showing a dialog
+- **Make File Executable** by making the file executable by its owner (that's probably the one you want)

 <!-- Plugin description end -->

 ## Not published yet!

-The plugin is not published yet, it is just a toy example.
+The plugin is not published yet, waiting for Jetbrains moderation.
+But you can build it yourself or use the released version from github.

 ## Installation